Ragged Robin, one of the native wild flowers, re-establishing its presence at Eddrachilles

 Wildflowers and wildlife receive equal attention.
 In mid-May, mowers rest for a month to allow native orchids to bloom—plants that can take seven years to reach maturity.
 Native bluebells die back fully before cutting.
 Dandelions and willowherb, often dismissed as weeds, provide crucial food for pollinators when daffodils and rhododendrons offer little.
 Nettles remain in clumps as vital habitat for Sutherland's rich variety of moths and butterflies.

 The courtyard pond overflows with frogspawn each April.
 Frogs, toads, and newts contribute to the garden's balance—providing slug control and, in harder winters, sustenance for otters sheltering in nearby scrubland.
+A previous owner attempted to keep fish in the pond.
+Those fell victim to an enterprising otter who came across from the shelter belt in the winter for a spot of “take away” dining.
+Otters are occasionally still seen in the grounds in the winter but these shy creatures do not visit during the busier summer months.

 A respected conservationist who visited recently suggested that the biodiversity across our three acres likely stands at two to three thousand different species of flora and fauna—testament to what can be achieved when native habitat is allowed to recover and thrive.